 Formes souterraines – une géométrie organique

-In this space designed by Jean Renaudie (1925-1981), the architect in chief in charge of the renovation of Ivry’s city center (1925-1981) Julien Pastor guided the students around an in situ and contextual project, whose interior layout was thought out with children and parents.
-Between design and architecture, the students were led to produce forms that inhabited their daily lives.
+In this space designed by Jean Renaudie (1925-1981), the architect in chief in charge of the renovation of Ivry’s city center (1925-1981) Julien Pastor guides the students around an in situ and contextual project, whose interior layout was thought out with children and parents.
+Between design and architecture, the students are led to produce forms that inhabited their daily lives.